fluent-plugins-nursery/fluent-plugin-measure_time/README.md

 * tag

     The output tag name.
-Default is `elapsed`
+Default is `measure`

 * hook (required)